 Welcome To The Jungle

-I spoke to retired sock master @an3rka0s who is a now retired verteran of information warfare operations spent mitigating against foreign adversaries.
+I spoke to retired sock master @an3rka0s who is a verteran of information warfare operations that mitigated against foreign adversaries.
 He told me that the chances are that the socks are already all around you, you're probably already connected to them and they just haven't decided to target you directly yet.
 Admittedly that's a paranoid outlook, but he is right depending on the social spaces you inhabit.

 @an3rka0s tells me that battle hardened operators who have been immersed in the sock jungle for long enough begin to recognize adversarial sock operators through their personas, using their intuition and instinct they can smell other socks.